-To test a hydration pack for running, we — you guessed it — spent a lot of time running.
+To test a hydration pack for running, we — you guessed it — spent a lot of time running with various gear setups to explore performance for a multitude of adventures.
 In addition to our daily trail runs through the Elk Mountains, Sierra Nevada, or variable landscapes of Utah, we took these packs on some ultras, including the Jemez Mountain 50 (NM), the Bighorn 100 (WY), and the IMTUF 100 (ID) mile race.
 Bottom line, you couldn't find a better team to have put these hydration packs through the paces, pushing their limits so you can find the best match for your specific needs.

 Analysis and Test Results

 We wanted to give each hydration pack for running a fair trial, so we spent months upon months doing a lot of running.
 We took these packs everywhere we went, from the high alpine to our local trails and then to the farmer's market.
 We wanted to know how their storage capabilities compared in terms of both size and design.
-We paid attention to how user-friendly the hydration systems are, all the while comparing their overall comfort, fit, and weight.
+In order to uncover the best packs, we paid attention to how user-friendly the hydration systems are, all the while comparing their overall comfort, fit, and weight.
 We have allotted a weighted ranking to each metric, but we urge you to review the scores and decide for yourself which categories are most important to you.

 The products in this review vary significantly in cost.
 We sought out a variety of packs that spread across the spectrum of affordability.
 We looked for a couple packs that were entry-level, a couple minimalist race vests, some premium race vests, some hydration packs designed for fastpacking, and two or three other packs that rounded out the field.
 We looked for a wide range of materials and designs and then chose the final contenders we wanted to take to the trails for testing.
 There are cost discrepancies, but we worked hard to identify competitive products that could break personal bests without busting the bank.